-Our principal offices are located in approximately 4,000 square feet of office space in New York, New York under an operating lease with HQ Global Workplaces, Inc. that expires on December 31, 2005.
-Our West Coast offices are located in approximately 3,000 square feet of office space in Mountain View, California under an operating lease with HQ Global Workplaces, Inc. that expires on December 31, 2005.
-Our Chicago offices are located in approximately 2,000 square feet of office space under an operating lease with Regus Business Centre that expires on July 31, 2005.
-Our Miami offices are located in approximately 2,000 square feet of office space under an operating lease with Regus Business Centre that expires on December 31, 2005.
+Our principal offices are located in approximately 3,000 square feet of office space in New York, New York under an operating lease with HQ Global Workplaces, Inc. that expires on December 31, 2007.
+Our West Coast offices are located in approximately 3,000 square feet of office space in Mountain View, California under an operating lease with HQ Global Workplaces, Inc. that expires on December 31, 2007.
+Our Chicago offices are located in approximately 1,000 square feet of office space under an operating lease with Regus Business Centre that expires on December 31, 2007.
+Our Miami offices are located in approximately 1,000 square feet of office space under an operating lease with Regus Business Centre that expires on December 31, 2006.
+Our Las Vegas offices are located in approximately 1,000 square feet of office space under an operating lease with HQ Global Workplaces, Inc. that expires on December 31, 2007.
+Our London offices are located in approximately 1,000 square feet of office space under an operating lease with Regus Business Centre that expires on April 30, 2007.
+Our Munich offices are located in approximately 1,000 square feet of office space under an operating lease with Regus Business Centre that expires on December 31, 2007.
 We believe that our leased facilities are adequate to meet our current needs; however, we intend to expand our operations and therefore may require additional facilities in the future.
 We believe that such additional facilities are available.